-Skylight Leaks and Repairs
+Skylight Leaks and Repairs – Super Silicone Seal

 We typically find skylight leaks on flat roofs, develop because of the degradation of the rubber gasket or the flashing connection to the roof around the curb (the curb is the base or housing used to hold the skylight in place on the roof) of the skylight.
-A gasket is the seal between the window and window frame.
+A gasket is a seal between the window and window frame.

 Installing new skylights is easy, however, repairing them can be a little more costly if there is degradation beyond the rubber gasket or curb flashing.

 1. Skylight Dome and Gasket Leaks. – some leaks are caused by the deterioration of the plexiglass or the gasket.
-A tradesman familiar with skylights, can repair and/or replace either of them.
+A tradesman familiar with skylights can repair and/or replace either of them.

 2. Roof and Flashing Connection – leaks are caused by the deterioration of the flashing connection to the roof area around the skylight.
 A roofing contractor can make the necessary repairs.